 How do RVs and Driver’s Licenses work?

-Originally published in June 2016, this post was updated in Jan 2017.
+Originally published in June 2016, this post was updated in Jan 2017 and Feb 2020.

 Renting your RV